 This is the membership we use most often.
 In fact, we saved over $700 in just our first 6 months of RVing!
 You can read our review of the membership, the great RV parks we stayed at, and how much we saved at each stay by reading this post: Passport America Review: Not Perfect, But Definitely Worth It!

-A Good Sam membership typically only gets you a 10% discount on various RV sites, but also has other benefits like roadside assistance, insurance, an extended service plan, and discounted gas at Flying J and Pilot.
+A Good Sam membership gets you a 10% discount at thousands of campgrounds, and has other benefits like roadside assistance, insurance, an extended service plan, and discounted gas at Flying J and Pilot.

 Thousand Trails is one of America’s premier provider of membership campgrounds and RV parks with resort style amenities.
 Thousand Trails offers A LOT of different membership types.
 The basic idea, though, is that once you purchase a membership (which can range from $575 up to $5,000+), you can stay at their parks for no nightly fee.

 We’ve considered purchasing a Thousand Trails membership, but just have yet to pull the trigger.
 One thing that we have been told, however, is that you should look to purchase your membership from a private party instead of directly from TT.
 You can search for these memberships on craigslist or simply by searching for them on Google.
 Use your best judgement, but this may save you some money and grant you access to membership levels that they are no longer selling.

 A membership to Boondockers Welcome requires a fee, but members can dry camp with their RV for free as a guest on a fellow RVer’s property!
 It’s basically just RVers helping RVers.
 So you can find people all over the country, in rural or metropolitan areas, who are happy to have you park on their driveway or land.
 What a fun way to meet people!
 It can be especially challenging to find spots to park in major cities, so this could be a great resource for that.